Tyler Haney Pictures: Elon Musk’s New Girlfriend Is Former College Athlete And Rising Star In Business World

 Cool to be part of @austinfit body issue talking OV's mission to get more people moving and feeling good by stripping away the pressure to perform and making activity about doing it for the fun of it. ????????♀️????♀️⛹????♀️????????♀️????????♀️????
 We at OV believe the future of athletics is not about being there first, but about being there most frequently.
 If there's one thing I'm committed to leading in this world it's getting more people #doingthings because being active really isn't about working out for the best body or the win – it's about moving because it's fun, it helps you think clearly, you can do it with friends, it gives you confidence, it showers you in endorphins and ultimately makes you a happier, healthier, much nicer person.
 We all could use more #doingthings ????

 It would be no surprise to those following Tyler Haney that she is in great shape.
 As Forbes noted, she was quite the athlete while growing up in Boulder, Colorado, and went on to run track and field in college.
-She also had a deep love of fashion and design, and went on to the famed Parsons School of Design in New York.
+She also had a deep love of fashion and design and went on to the famed Parsons School of Design in New York.

 Those two interests came together in her company.
 In an interview with SHK Magazine, Haney said that much of her work was inspired by the aesthetics of track and field.